fortytwoservices/swaggerimporter/README.md

 # swagger-importer
-Import swagger APIs to Azure API Management APIs using Azure Managed Identity and federated credentials
+Import swagger APIs to Azure API Management APIs

 # how it works